Lightnet/spacetimedb-app-game/README.md

 ```

 # User token and auth:
-  Spacetime use web socket browser as it does not track ip and default create token.
-You can read more in SpaceTimeDB docs.
-The reason is simple as access the browser but in web socket access.
-As well the dev coder have own way to custom how handle identity.
+  SpacetimeDB use web socket connect to browser client as it does not track ip and default create string token.
+You can read more in SpaceTimeDB docs and blog from their post.
+The reason treat any connection as identity.
+Another point they forge fake ip address so it be treat as identity.
+Without the SpacetimeDB generate token they will not have access to database if scripted with auth.
+So string token is the only access identify your access to SpaceTimeDB if the person is same identity.

-# Design:
-  Simple test how player move in the world by using the SpaceTimeDB (Database and Server) without need for simulation the world by browser client.

-  By using the Schedule API and query table names.

-  By using threejs to build 3D for 2.5D?

-  Just a prototype build.

-# Ideas base on others:

-  I can think of those postgresql or sqlite since they trigger conditions.
-But limited without module scripts access.

-  You can search for DOOMQL that someone made pure sql build of the game.
+  The developer has code their own way to how handle the identity and authority.

 # Server Web Assembly Module:
   There are some restriction when building game server module.
 It base on webassembly which act as server module.
 Global varaible can't use in webassembly so the only way is sql table.
 There is features like schedule, event and others.
 For the game logics would be using the schedule feature since it does loop but it would need query the tables.